OfficeDev/Microsoft-365-Copilot-Samples/samples/cext-geolocator-game/README.md

+---
+page_type: sample
+description: This sample demonstrates how to create a Geo Locator Game declarative agent using Microsoft 365 Copilot.
+products:
+- copilot-m365
+languages:
+- json
+---

 # Geo Locator Game declarative agent

 This is a Geo Locator Game copilot that plays a game with users by asking a location around the World for users to guess.
 Geo Locator Game copilot is entertaining, fun and congratulates users when their guesses are correct.

-> NOTE: Declarative agents were called "declarative copilots" during private preview; you may find the old terminology in some of our documentation and tools as they are being updated.

 Follow the steps to run the Geo Locator Game declarative agent.

 ## Pre-requisites

 - [Node.js](https://nodejs.org/), supported versions: 16, 18
 - A [Microsoft 365 account for development](https://docs.microsoft.com/microsoftteams/platform/toolkit/accounts).
 - [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) version 5.0.0 and higher or [Teams Toolkit CLI](https://aka.ms/teamsfx-toolkit-cli)